PurpleTurtleCreative/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.6.0: Jun 13, 2022 =
+- Enhancement: We updated the User Journey display
+- Enhancement: We optimized the plugin activation process, popular posts, userID tracking, and onboarding

 = 8.5.3: May 18, 2022 =
 - Fix: We optimized the user ID custom dimension for GAv4
 - Fix: We optimized the affiliate events for GAv4